MicrosoftDocs/cpp-docs/docs/mfc/reference/afx-global-data-structure.md

 ```

 ### Parameters
- [in] *nColor*
+*nColor*<br/>
- A value that specifies a user interface element whose color is retrieved.
+[in] A value that specifies a user interface element whose color is retrieved.
 For a list of valid values, see the *nIndex* parameter of the [GetSysColor](/windows/desktop/api/winuser/nf-winuser-getsyscolor) method.

 ### Return Value
  The RGB color value of the specified user interface element.
 For more information, see Remarks.